yanghengtang/tp/docs/team/mounilsankar.md

   * Added the ability to list the appointments by doctor and/or patient.
     * What it does: Allows users to list appointments by doctor and/or patient.
 If no arguments are provided, all appointments are listed.
     * Justification: This allows the receptionists to view what appointments belong to a particular patient/doctor or simply view every appointment scheduled in the clinic.
     * Highlights : This feature was designed to provide users with as much flexibility as possible when listing appointment.
-In order to to achieve this, the arguments to the command were made optional.
+In order to achieve this, the arguments to the command were made optional.
 If no arguments were specified, then every appointment would be listed.

   * Added the ability to view details of a specific appointment in the clinic.
     * What it does: Opens a pop up window containing the full details of an appointment when the command view_a is entered.